rerrl/sat-tracker/README.md

 Planned features:

-- [ ] add logging of bitcoin leaving your possession
-- [ ] toggle between sats and BTC
 - [ ] Sat Trader section to easily track Sat-denominated trades and track their performance against BTC
 - [ ] import from other exchanges